 6 June 2011 Carbon emissions are 10X faster than the PETM (56M years ago)

-National emissions targets lead to a substantial continued global increase by 2030 which is a global suicide scenario (2019).
+National emissions targets are for a substantial global increase by 2030 which is a global suicide scenario (published 2019).

 CO2 Emissions 2018

-25 Oct 2019 Share of world's total energy provided by fossil fuels unchanged at 81 pct: UN rapporteur
+25 Oct 2019 Share of world's total energy provided by fossil fuels unchanged at 81%: UN rapporteur

 Dec 2019, PBL, Trends in Global CO2 and Total Greenhouse Gas emissions.